-We lease office facilities of approximately 40,000 square feet in New York, New York, under operating lease and sublease agreements that expire from 2013 to 2015.
-We also have various co-location agreements with third-party hosting facilities that expire in 2012, 2013 and 2014.
-We anticipate leasing additional office space and increasing our co-location facilities, consistent with our historical business model.
+We lease office facilities of approximately 90,000 square feet in New York, New York, under operating lease agreements which currently expire in 2015 and 2024, respectively.
+Additionally, we have other office facilities related to sales and marketing support and customer service outside of New York, New York, under operating lease agreements that expire on various dates between 2014 and 2016.
+We also have various co-location agreements with third-party hosting facilities that expire on various dates between 2014 and 2016.
 We do not have any material capital lease obligations, and our property, equipment and software have been purchased primarily with cash.